github5775/GremlinStudio/README.md

 # GremlinStudio
 My take on making an Enterprise Query Studio like SQL Server Management Studio, but this is primarily for queries.

 But why WPF?
 Users prefer to enter their Cosmos DB credentials into a fat client (rather than someone's webpage), and WPF has a more robust UI then WinForms.
 UWP is an option, but I wanted to simplify the project.
+(NB: This tool works for partitions of type string; I am in the process of expanding it to partitions of type "number.")

 Functionality for Gremlin Studio includes:
 - Gremlin query shortcuts